kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 workloads on a Windows host.
 These containers operate as normal processes but have access to the host network namespace, storage, and devices when given the appropriate user privileges.
-HostProcess containers can be used to deploy CNIs, storage configurations, device plugins, kube-proxy, and other components to Windows nodes without the need for dedicated proxies or the direct installation of host services.
+HostProcess containers can be used to deploy network plugins, storage configurations, device plugins, kube-proxy, and other components to Windows nodes without the need for dedicated proxies or the direct installation of host services.